 I have been in love with this area of nursing for some time now and have routinely closely observed the CRNAs in our hospital.
-By the time my children are college students, I hope to be traveling, giving my all to medical missions supporting surgical teams going to the Developing World, disaster zones, etc. During and after graduate school, I will spendmucht of my time reading about opportunities for CRNAs to go on medical missions.
+By the time my children are college students, I hope to be traveling, giving my all to medical missions supporting surgical teams going to the Developing World, disaster zones, etc. During and after graduate school, I will read about opportunities for CRNAs to go on medical missions.
 Contributing to global health care is perhaps my greatest aspiration for the rest of my professional life.